Remote communication

 What are the different kinds of virtual events?

-Events like webinars, training sessions, and online courses come in all shapes and sizes — and so do the platforms that support them.
-Here are some of the most popular types of virtual event platforms:
+Events like webinars, training sessions, and online courses come in all shapes and sizes.
+Here are some of the most popular event types to consider hosting.

 Industry conferences and presentations